Energy & Carbon

 By 2025, we aim to reduce absolute carbon emissions from our direct operations by 50%, and achieve an absolute carbon emissions reduction of 20% across our supply chain.
 As part of our plan to reduce carbon emissions and energy usage in our operations, we are committed to investing in renewable energy solutions and performance tracking technology to support greater accountability and visibility in our operations.

-We share our progress relative to water use intensity, greenhouse gas emissions, sustainable packaging as well as several elements from our Brewing Materials operations - all things related to working with barley growers and sourcing our great ingredients.
-In November 2017, MillerCoors joined the inaugural year of Walmart’s Project Gigaton; an initiative to reduce emissions in the global value chain by 1 billion metric tons – a gigaton – by 2030.
+In November 2017, MillerCoors joined the inaugural year of Walmart’s Project Gigaton, an initiative to reduce emissions in the global value chain by 1 billion metric tons – a gigaton – by 2030.

 Our commitment builds upon our joint Fertilizer Optimization Plan with them.
 In April 2018, Walmart recognized the organizations that meaningfully contributed to this ambitious goal.
 We are proud to support this global commitment through our work in Sustainable Agriculture.
-To learn more please visit:
+To learn more, please visit walmartsustainabilityhub.com.

 In 2017, MillerCoors consumed 104 mega joules (MJ) of energy per hectoliter (hl) of beer brewed, a 2.6 percent reduction from 2016.
 Our breweries have made significant strides to increase energy efficiency in the past year.